 We randomly selected 100 patients over a one-month period who presented to the emergency department with seizures or confusion and proceeded to have a CT head.
 Data including demographics, history of trauma, presenting complaint, home medications and CT findings were collected.

-Figure 1: Clinically relevant associations in patients presenting with seizures (with or without confusions) and had a positive CT
+Figure 2: Clinically relevant associations in patients presenting with confusion without seizures and had a positive CT